pyrddlgym-project/pyRDDLGym/docs/jax.rst

 VIsualizing with Dashboard
 -------------------

-As of JaxPlan version 1.0, the embedded visualization tools have been replaced with a plotly dashboard, which offers a much more comprehensive and efficient way to introspect trained policies.
+As of version 1.0, the embedded visualization tools have been replaced with a plotly dashboard, offering a more comprehensive way to introspect trained policies.
 To activate the dashboard for planning, simply add the following line in the config file:

 .. code-block:: shell